-Jeff Towne says: Your first splurge should be on headphones: get the Sony MDR7506 model mentioned in the “best” category.
+Your first splurge should be on headphones: get the Sony MDR7506 model mentioned in the “best” category.
 Although they don’t directly affect the sound that’s being recorded, being able to monitor accurately might have the biggest effect on the quality of your recordings.
-I used to use a set of Etymotics almost exclusively, until one of the earpieces broke.
-And that might have been due to trying to pull them out too rapidly, and that’s my primary hesitation about them: you can’t take them on and off quickly.
+I used to use a set of Etymotic in-ear headphones almost exclusively, until one of the earpieces broke.
+That might have been due to trying to pull them out too rapidly, and that’s my primary hesitation about that style of headphone: you can’t take them on and off quickly.
 It’s helpful, and sometimes safer, to be able to hear the real world in its actual stereo spatial representation, not just what’s coming down your mic.
 So I’ve gone back to the good old Sony 7506s.
 I honestly can’t think of any headphones I’d rather use in the field.
 I’ve worn some ridiculous high-end phones in some studios, but I’m not sure I’d use them for location recording.

-The $99 Zoom H1 is remarkably good for a $99 recorder, but I’ve also lost recordings that I was sure I had made, it feels less durable than other recorders, and the built-in mics are insanely wind-sensitive, so I’m reluctant to give it a general recommendation.
-I don’t think there are any recorders less expensive than the Sony M-10 that I’d heartily recommend.
+The $99 Zoom H1 is remarkably good for a $99 recorder, but it feels less durable than other recorders, the built-in mics are insanely wind-sensitive, and it seems a bit less reliable overall than many other recorders, so I’m reluctant to give it a hearty recommendation, but it can be a good choice when the budget is very tight.

 Viki uses: Marantz 660 or 620 (Transom review) recorders, Beyer M58 mic, Sony MDR7506 headphones.

 Samantha Broun says: